tmyVvit/LeetCode/README.md

 8. Set Mismatch
  > Just need to traverse the array to find the duplicate number.
 And then using the correct sum and the current sum to find the difference between duplicate and missing number.

+9. Total Hamming Distance
+ > First solution is an ugly solution.
+I just traverse the array twice and get the hamming distance of each pair of numbers.
+ > and then get the sum.
+So time complexity is O(n^2).
+It is time limit exceeded when run in LeetCode.
+ > Second solution is using another thought.
+I do not calculate the pair or numbers' hamming distance.
+In contrast, I calculate
+ > all numbers hamming distance for each of their bit.
+For an array with all numbers are 1-bit, so it contains only 0 and 1.
+ > For this array the total hamming distance is easy to calculate, cause the hamming distance of 0 and 0 or 1 and 1 is 0,
+ > and 1 and 0 is 1.
+So the total hamming distance for this array is number of 0 multiply number of 1.
+Now we get 1 bit of
+ > the initial array's hamming distance, so we can then repeat it 32 times to get the total hamming distance.